Please note that Tapas no longer supports Internet Explorer.

 “Shhh!”
 Karrie smacked Eric on the shoulder.

-“Oh wow… I wonder what play they are going to hold…”
+“Oh wow… I wonder what cool play they are going to hold…” Eric said.

 “I don’t really know but it should be something amazing!”

-“I’ve never seen a play before.”
+“I’ve never seen a play before,” I said.
 I’ve never been to a cinema for that matter either.

-“Well, that’s because you are always at home.
-Mmph!”
+Eric turned to me.
+“Well, that’s because you are always at home—Mmph!”

-Karrie was holding both her hands to Eric’s mouth at this point.
+Karrie was pushing both her hands to Eric’s mouth at this point.
 “Haha, then prepare yourself to be amazed.”

 It began with a commoner girl singing and dancing, all the while sweeping the floor with a broom.
-Someone was knocking on her door making her stop.
+She stopped when someone knocked on her door.
 It was a well-clad man donning a cane and a tall hat.

-“My dear daughter, it is I, your father.”
+“My dear daughter, it is I, your father,” so he said.

-A flute played a gentle song as she took in her new surroundings, sounding like chirping birds.
-Learning how to eat, learning how to act and learning how to put on extravagant dresses.
+A flute played a gentle song, sounding like chirping birds as she took in her new surroundings.
+Learning how to eat, learning how to act, and learning how to put on extravagant dresses.
 She looked happy.

 Fast forward and she was entering the Royal Academy.
 A place where other nobles would meet her for the first time.

+The scene changed to something more grassy, a garden perhaps.
 “Oh noes!
 I have wandered too far and lost my way.
 Whatever shall I do?”
-The actor waved her hands.
+The actress waved her hands.

 “Milady fret not.
-It is but a minute walk away from here.”
+The building is but a minute walk away from here.”
 A blond princely face greeted us, making some of the women in the crowd let out murmurs.
-Karrie had been bewitched it looked like.
+I turned to Karrie.
+She looked to have been bewitched by the actor’s face.

-“My good sir, can you help me find the way?”
+The actress pleaded, “My good lord, can you help me find the way?”

 The pair of them went to the entrance where a woman was waiting.
-She had a blood red dress and even spotted a hand fan.
+She had a blood red dress and even spotted one of those hand-fans.

 “My Eugene, where have you been and who is that woman sticking onto you like a leech?”
-Clack, a satisfying sound reverberated as she folded the fan.
+Clack, a satisfying sound reverberated as she smacked the fan close.

 “A leech she is not, she was just lost, is all.
 Lady Lara.”

 She pointed her fan at the leech.
-“And who is this lost lady that managed to find my fiancee?”
+“And who is this lost girl that managed to coincidentally find my fiancee?”

 “Oh!
 My name is Rebecca!”
 She curtsied.